cran/haplo.stats/README.md

 Score statistics to test associations between haplotypes and a wide variety of traits, including binary, ordinal, quantitative, and Poisson.

-## seqhap

-Sequential haplotype scan methods to perform association analyses for case-control data.
-When evaluating each locus, loci that contribute additional information to haplotype associations with disease status will be added sequentially.

 ## haplo.design